The error: There was a problem resetting your PC

 Note: Recover your PC from a drive will remove all your files and apps, you can choose to tick on Back up system files to the recovery drive in this step to back up.

-Now reboot your Windows 10.
-Press the specific key, like F12 or any other key your PC tells to enter boot options page.
+Step 1.
+Reboot your Windows 10.
+Press the specific key, like F11 or any other key your PC tells to enter boot options page.

 You can also try to fresh install you Windows if the above-mentioned methods did not solve your problem.
 To clean install Windows, you can use Windows 10 Media Creation tool to create an installation package on a USB flash drive or a CD.